xGOBx/TwilioCallBot/ReadMe.md

 The application automatically:
 - Starts the Flask server
 - Launches and manages ngrok
-- Updates the config.json file with the current ngrok URL
+- Updates the config.json file witha the current ngrok URL
 - Updates your Twilio webhook configuration

 Your TwilioCallBot is now ready to receive and make calls!